Graduate Programs Office FAQ’s

 Do I need to apply for graduation?

 Yes.
-Be sure to submit a complete Graduation Application to the Registrar’s Office in the semester in which you plan to graduate.
+Be sure to submit a completed Graduation Application (online in myUT or in person) to the College of Graduate Studies.
 Please see the links below for the application and deadlines:

 Can I participate in a graduation ceremony?

-The University of Toledo hosts a campus-wide graduation ceremony at the end of every Fall and Spring semester.
-The College of Business and Innovation hosts a ceremony for business students at the end of every Spring semester.
-If you are graduating in Summer semester, you can attend the Fall or Spring ceremony.
+The University of Toledo hosts a campus-wide commencement at the end of every Fall and Spring semester.
+The College of Business and Innovation hosts a ceremony for business students at the end of every Spring semester (convocation).
+Summer semester graduates can attend either the Fall or Spring commencement.

-For more information regarding the College of Business and Innovation Spring ceremony, please visit the following website, or contact Sandy Whitman: http://www.utoledo.edu/business/Convocation/index.html
+For more information regarding the College of Business and Innovation Spring convocation, please visit: http://www.utoledo.edu/business/Convocation/index.html

-For more information regarding The University of Toledo campus-wide Fall or Spring ceremony, please visit the following website, or contact Regina Brown: http://www.utoledo.edu/offices/registrar/commencement.html
+For more information regarding The University of Toledo campus-wide Fall or Spring ceremony, please visit: http://www.utoledo.edu/offices/registrar/commencement.html